asmith9455/CarND-Behavioral-Cloning-P3/writeup.md

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+I used a combination of center lane driving (the set supplied by Udacity), repeated left turns (the hard left with the dirt on the right), and recovering from the left and right sides of the road through the hard turn.
+In addition, I used the left and right camera images to improve the centering performance of the car.

-For details about how I created the training data, see the next section.
+For more details about how I created the training data, see the next section.

 ### Model Architecture and Training Strategy